Automorphisms of profinite mapping class groups

-Let us recall from Section~2 in \cite{hyprepr} that, for a hyperbolic surface $S$ and a hyperelliptic involution $\iota$ on $S$, the hyperelliptic mapping class group $\U(S)$ is defined to be the centralizer of $\iota$ in the mapping class group $\G(S)$.
-For $B$ a finite subset of $S$, there is a natural epimorphism $\G(S\ssm B)\to\G(S)$ and $\U(S,B)$ is defined to be the inverse image of $\U(S)$ via this epimorphism.
-The \emph{pure} hyperelliptic mapping class group $\PU(S, B)$ is then the kernel of the natural representation $\U(S, B)\to\Sigma_B$, where $\Sigma_B$ is the symmetric group on the set $B$.
+A \emph{hyperelliptic hyperbolic surface} $(S,\u)$ is the datum of a hyperbolic surface $S$ and a hyperelliptic involution $\u$ on $S$, that is to say, an involution such that the quotient surface $S_\u:=S/\langle\u\rangle$ has genus $0$.
+The \emph{hyperelliptic mapping class group $\U(S)$} is then defined to be the centralizer of $\u$ in the mapping class group $\G(S)$.
+For $\cP$ a finite subset of $S$ and $\vec\cP$ the same subset with a fixed order of its elements, we then let $\G(S,\cP)\cong\G(S\ssm\cP)$ be the mapping class group of the marked surface $(S,\cP)$ and $\G(S,\vec\cP)$ be the kernel of the natural representation $\G(S,\cP)\to\Sigma_\cP$.